Viktoriii61/crispy-barnacle/README.md

 # Project for the course "Introduction to professional activity".

 The goal of our project is to develop a 2D game using the random function.
-We used the PyGame library to create the game.
-In the game, the object will pass by obstacles of various kinds on its way.
+We will use the PyGame library to create the game.
+In the game, the object will pass obstacles of various types on its way.
 During the passage of the game, you will have the opportunity to play with the bot.
-For example, giving a number was reserved from the suggested options or opening it in 'rock, paper, scissors'.
-It is also planned to make conspiracies on the way, which word was spoken in the question.
-Thus, educational material can also be introduced as questions.
+For example, how to guess which number was guessed from the suggested options or play 'rock, paper, scissors'.
+It is also planned to make riddles on the way, what kind of word is hidden in the question.
+Thus, educational material can also act as questions.
 For example, a definition from some section of the study.
-This game allows you not only to have fun, but also to repeat or learn new material.
+This game will not only allow you to have fun, but also to repeat or learn new material.

 Programming Language: Python